API Abstraction is key to an API first strategy

 Large enterprises have a gap in their API efforts: holding APIs as code is the cause

-- Store artifacts which are related to those APIs; such as lineage, mappings, conformance to data models, and security policies (and other common shared services)
+- Capture and manage the growing complexity of your API program; such as lineage, mappings, conformance to data models, and security policies (and other common shared services)

 Abstracting your APIs provides an unique solution and can be used to deliver all of the needs above, in supporting API first at scale.